This article is a draft and may contain incomplete or incorrect information.

 The picture settings tab is located on HandBrake’s main window and becomes active after you’ve scanned a source.

-Typically recommended that you leave this on “loose”.
+Typically recommended that you leave this on “automatic”.
 If your source is not anamorphic, having this set to an anamorphic option will not affect the output.
 Thus, it is safe to leave on.

 HandBrake by default will try and detect and crop black bars from the video.
 Encoding black bars increases the encode time and the amount of disk space required, so it’s best to let HandBrake remove them.